 The desire to get back to traveling and start living again is almost overwhelming, and the thought of hopping aboard a magnificent cruise ship and setting sail is more intoxicating than ever.
 During the past year's crisis, cruise lines have had to dry dock ships, scale back, and cancel voyages.
 Yet, the luxury cruising industry has risen to today's challenges, coordinating with the CDC to create the most robust health and safety protocols, protecting the health and safety of guests and crew.

-Regent Seven Seas Cruises has been busy crafting their exciting return to sail plan; their first return voyage sets sail from Venice on October 16, 2021.
-New winter Caribbean voyages will sail out of Miami starting in November.
+Regent Seven Seas Cruises has been busy crafting their exciting return to sail plan.
 Slated for 2022 are an epic world cruise, additional Mediterranean voyages from Barcelona, and Northern European itineraries.
 All five Regent Seven Seas Cruises ships are scheduled to be back on the water in 2022, marking the prestigious cruise line's 30th anniversary.

 RSS Voyager in Monaco